Arjun Janya: Film score

-His first release as a music director was Autograph Please (2006) starring Sanjjanaa and Dilip Raj.
+Arjun's first release as a music director was Autograph Please (2006) starring Sanjjanaa and Dilip Raj.
 Since then, he composed for various films but with little success until he scored the music for the film Birugaali in 2009.
 All the songs of this film were noticed and appreciated.
 Following this, he tasted success by scoring for the film Sanchari in 2010.

-Arjun's biggest breakthrough came with the Sudeep vehicle Kempe Gowda in 2011, a remake of the Tamil blockbuster Singam.
-During this time, he changed his name from Arjun to Arjun Janya upon his astrologer suggestion and Sudeep's recommendation.
+His mainstream breakthrough came with Kempe Gowda (2011), a remake of the Tamil blockbuster Singam, which was a star-led commercial success.
+Around this time, he adopted the professional name Arjun Janya, reportedly on an astrologer's suggestion and with actor Sudeepa’s encouragement.
 Some articles report that a meeting between Arjun and Oscar-winning composer A. R. Rahman changed his fortunes in the music industry.
-The song "Khaali Quarter" composed for the 2013 film Victory became popular and was on top of the charts for many weeks.
-He scored for his 50th film composition for Vajrakaya which released in April 2015 which received rave reviews.